nathan-willett/cs141/CodeStepByStep/README.md

 ## Managing `DrawingPanel` Source

-The `DrawingPanel` class, used for graphical operations, is archived in the `Archive/graphics` directory.
+The `DrawingPanel` class, used for graphical operations, is archived in the `cs141/Archive/graphics` directory.
 The compiled class is included in a JAR file located in the `lib` directory.
 If you need to modify the `DrawingPanel` class:

 1. Navigate to `Archive/graphics`.
 2. Make the necessary changes to `DrawingPanel.java`.
 3. Recompile the class: `javac DrawingPanel.java`.
 4. Update the JAR file in `lib`: `jar cvf ../lib/DrawingPanel.jar graphics/`.
 5. Ensure the updated JAR file is referenced in your project settings.

+**PLEASE NOTE**
+DrawingPanel.jar exists in the following locations:
+- "cs141\CodeStepByStep\lib"
+- "cs141\ExampleCodeByWeek\lib"

+Should DrawingPanel.jar require any modifications, all locations listed above must receive the new version of the file.
+To check compatibility, please test the programs listed below.

+DrawingPanel.jar is used by the following programs:
+- "cs141\CodeStepByStep\src\SmallProblems1B__1_8\DrawCar.java"
+- "cs141\ExampleCodeByWeek\src\week2\Drawing.java"

 ## Dependency Management